Jix0u/Pisces/README.md

 # Pisces

 ## Voiceover
-Cohere Chat for generating Text for the advertisement voiceover GTTS (Google's text to speech) for voiceover.
+Cohere for generating Text and GTTS (Google's text to speech) for voiceover.

 ## Video
 Hugging Face API for generating the video.